 5. CEO fraud

-CEO fraud is also known as Business Email Compromise (BEC) or whale phishing and occurs when a fraudster impersonates a senior manager or CEO to pressure an employee into making a payment.
+CEO fraud, also known as Business Email Compromise (BEC) or whale phishing, is a type of financial fraud that occurs when a fraudster impersonates a senior manager or CEO to pressure an employee to make a payment.

 The way CEO fraud works is usually via an email to the accounts team of a company that appears to be from a senior member of staff.
 The email requests an urgent payment to a partner or supplier.

-The Scoular Company were victims of CEO fraud and lost more than $17 million after fraudsters, claiming to be the company’s CEO, sent emails to an employee instructing them to transfer funds to what appeared to be the company’s accounting firm.
+A recent example involves The Scoular Company.
+They were victims of CEO fraud and lost more than $17 million after fraudsters, claiming to be the company’s CEO, sent emails to an employee instructing them to transfer funds to what appeared to be the company’s accounting firm.
 However, this was a fake request and the funds were sent to a scam artist.

-This method targets businesses by impersonating a supplier, usually via email, asking to update the bank details invoices are paid into.
+This bank fraud example targets businesses by impersonating a supplier, usually via email, asking to update the bank details invoices are paid into.
 This might look entirely innocent if the fraudster has hacked the supplier’s info, as the request will appear to be authentic.